 Climate change stocks may not be what you think.
-Think electric cars and not necessarily things that regulate and focus on what’s causing wildfires and melting icebergs.
+Think electric cars, not necessarily things that regulate, and focus on what’s causing wildfires and melting icebergs.
 But every little bit helps.
-So when it comes to global warming stocks, think outside the box.
+So, think outside the box when it comes to global warming stocks.

 Are you looking for climate change stocks?
-The temperature of the earth has increased over 1 degree Celsius since the industrial revolution.
+The earth’s temperature has increased by over 1 degree Celsius since the Industrial Revolution.
 As a result, people are witnessing devastating weather around the world.

 The negative impacts of global warming include faster melting of glaciers, erratic rainfalls, floods, wildfires, and stronger hurricanes.

-The United Nations Intergovernmental Panel on Climate Change (IPCC) is expected to come up with a new report on climate change next week.
-The report will include detailed information on how rising greenhouse gas emissions are lifting sea levels
+The United Nations Intergovernmental Panel on Climate Change (IPCC) is expected to develop a new report on climate change next week.
+The report will include detailed information on how rising greenhouse gas emissions lift sea levels.

 And how it’ll result in extreme weather in the future.
 This is why climate change stocks are something you should consider.

-The report is compiled by over 200 scientists and has the backing of 195 countries.
+Over 200 scientists compiled the report, and it has the backing of 195 countries.
 IPCC will be releasing it after seven years.
 It will be the most comprehensive assessment of global warming so far.
 The report will also predict the emissions levels the world needs to maintain to prevent the average global temperature from rising over 1.5 degrees Celsius.

 According to scientists, the world needs to cut carbon emissions to zero by 2050 to avoid the catastrophic impacts of global warming.
 The latest report will also serve as a guide for governments for implementing new emission regulations.

 Every catastrophic event usually brings an opportunity for some businesses.
 For instance, many companies benefitted from the Covid-19 crisis.
-To name a few, e-commerce giant Amazon, video-conferencing service Zoom, and biotechnology firm Moderna were among the top beneficiaries of the pandemic.
+E-commerce giant Amazon, video-conferencing service Zoom, and biotechnology firm Moderna, to name a few, were among the top beneficiaries of the pandemic.

-In a similar way, certain companies and industries are poised to benefit from global warming.
-We have compiled a list of global warming stocks that we believe will capitalize on the massive opportunities created as a result of climate change.
+Similarly, certain companies and industries are poised to benefit from global warming.
+We have compiled a list of global warming stocks that we believe will capitalize on the massive opportunities created due to climate change.

-Automakers have been trying to bring more electric vehicles to the markets to limit carbon emissions.
-Hence they’re on our climate change stocks list.
+Automakers have been trying to bring more electric vehicles to market to limit carbon emissions.
+Hence, they’re on our climate change stocks list.
 The rising number of EVs on the roads has raised the demand for EV charging stations.

-Blink Charging is benefitting from the trend as it is a leading provider of EV charging equipment and services.
+Blink Charging benefits from the trend as it is a leading EV charging equipment and services provider.
 It has thousands of charging stations spread across the U.S. Meanwhile, the company is rapidly expanding its charging network.
 It has deployed nearly 1,600 new charging stations in the first quarter alone.

 Moreover, its senior leadership is very optimistic about the future of Blink Charging.
-The management believes the company is well set to benefit from the rapidly growing EV charging market.
+The management believes the company will benefit from the rapidly growing EV charging market.

 Meanwhile, Blink Charging is also trying to increase its international presence.
-As a part of those efforts, the company acquired EV charging operator Blue Corner N.V a couple of months ago.
-The acquisition will give the company access to Blue Corner’s 3,813 charging locations spread across Europe.
-To conclude, the growth prospects of BLNK look bright considering its improving financial position, network expansion, and increasing demand for charging services.
+As a part of those efforts, the company acquired EV charging operator Blue Corner N.V. a couple of months ago.
+The acquisition will give the company access to Blue Corner’s 3,813 charging locations across Europe.
+To conclude, the growth prospects of BLNK look bright, considering its improving financial position, network expansion, and increasing demand for charging services.

-Electric vehicle giant Tesla is among the very few companies that have gone too far, too fast.
+Electric vehicle giant Tesla is among the few companies that have gone too far and fast.
 Tesla stock has skyrocketed nearly 1400% over the past two years.
-It’s the most valuable automaker with a market capitalization of more than $692 billion.
+It’s the most valuable automaker, with a market capitalization of more than $692 billion.

 Tesla has benefitted from the stricter emissions regulations globally.
-Governments around the world have been pushing automakers to bring more EVs into the market to reduce carbon emissions.
+Governments worldwide have been pushing automakers to bring more EVs into the market to reduce carbon emissions.

-Some regions and countries, including U.S., Europe, and China, have been offering subsidies to automakers, battery producers, and customers for promoting EVs.
+Some regions and countries, including the U.S., Europe, and China, have offered subsidies to automakers, battery producers, and customers to promote EVs.

 Such initiatives have fueled Tesla’s growth in recent years.
-If we talk about its financial performance, the company just delivered record results for the second quarter.
+Regarding its financial performance, the company delivered record results for the second quarter.

 It reported a massive profit of $1.14 billion for the three months ended June 30.
 Significantly higher than $104 million in the same period last year.

-Total revenue climbed nearly 100 percent on a year-over-year basis to $12 billion.
-The latest quarterly results were mainly driven by record vehicle deliveries.
+Total revenue climbed nearly 100 percent yearly to $12 billion.
+Record vehicle deliveries mainly drove the latest quarterly results.
 An increasing number of people have started preferring EVs over gasoline-powered vehicles.

-Meanwhile, Tesla’s also making heavy investments to boost its manufacturing capabilities.
+Meanwhile, Tesla is also making heavy investments to boost its manufacturing capabilities.
 The company’s current annual production capacity stands at approx. 1 million vehicles.
-It ramped up the production of Model 3 last year, besides commencing production of Model Y at Shanghai.
+It ramped up the production of Model 3 last year, besides commencing production of Model Y in Shanghai.

-Moving forward, Tesla intends to establish two more factories in Berlin and Texas, respectively.
-Those factories are expected to increase their manufacturing capacity by two folds.
+Tesla intends to establish two more factories in Berlin and Texas, respectively.
+Those factories are expected to increase their manufacturing capacity by twofold.

 This will help the company in meeting the demand for EVs in the coming years.
 And why it’s on our climate change stocks list.